GED, ESL, & Literacy Tutoring

 PittsfieldJWCC Southeast Education Center; 39637 260th AveMonday & Wednesday9 AM - 12 PM

 Mt.
 SterlingJWCC Mt.
-Sterling Education Center; 108 N. Capitol AveTuesday +3 hours online5 PM - 8 PM
+Sterling Education Center; 108 N. Capitol AveTuesday +3 hours of work from home5 PM - 8 PM

-Camp PointFirst Christian Church, 210 S. Ohio StTuesday +3 hours online9 AM - 12 PM
+Camp PointFirst Christian Church, 210 S. Ohio StTuesday +3 hours of work from home9 AM - 12 PM

 OnlineRemoteFlexibleFlexible